AbeBuck/BSU-Spartan-Team_FE-2024/README.md

 ### 7.1.
 Mobility Management

 - Incorporate a [differential gear](https://en.wikipedia.org/wiki/Differential_(mechanical_device)) into the robot's driving mechanism for smooth and stable turns by letting the wheels rotate at different speeds.
 This is important since for instance, during a right turn, the left wheel, being farther from the center of the turn, must cover a larger distance along the circular path than the right wheel within the same duration.
+- Select or develop custom wheels with appropriate dimensions and proper tires for better traction on the game field.
+This would lessen tire slip, improving the precision of the motor encoders thus enhancing the consistency of the robot.
 - Try other types of steering geometry, particularly the [Ackerman steering mechanism](https://en.wikipedia.org/wiki/Ackermann_steering_geometry) which allows a car to turn while avoiding tire slip.
 Though it is not that easy to implement, it should allow smoother and sharper turns if incorporated correctly, allowing the robot for a wider range of movements.
 - Test the capability of [all-wheel drive (AWD) transmission](https://en.wikipedia.org/wiki/All-wheel_drive_vehicle) which may improve the speed, acceleration, and stability of the robot.
 This is due to the fact that it distributes power across all four wheels, reducing the chance of wheels losing traction at high acceleration.
-However, it should be taken into consideration that AWD systems typically consumes more weight than RWD, which can reduce the maximum speed of the robot.
+However, it should be taken into consideration that AWD systems typically consume more weight than RWD, which can reduce the maximum speed of the robot.
-- Select or develop custom wheels with appropriate dimensions and proper tires for better traction on the game field.
-This would lessen tire slip, improving the precision of the motor encoders thus enhancing the consistency of the robot.

 ### 7.2.
 Power and Sense Management

 - Switch to other microcontrollers such as [Arduino Uno](https://docs.arduino.cc/hardware/uno-rev3/) or [Raspberry Pi](https://www.raspberrypi.com/).
-These microcontrollers can handle much more motors and sensors and control a wide variety of electrical components, in comparison to the team’s robot current SPIKE™ Large Hub which can only control a maximum of six (6) selected motors and sensors.
-An additional motor for driving should maximize the speed of the robot and more sensors should make the robot more reliable.
+These microcontrollers are able to handle more motors and sensors, and control a wide variety of electrical components, in comparison to the team's current SPIKE™ Large Hub, it can only control a maximum of six (6) selected motors and sensors.
+Therefore it is better if there is an additional port that can attach an additional motor for driving to maximize the speed of the robot and more sensors can be attached to make the robot more reliable.
 - Explore a better suited camera like [Raspberry Pi Camera Module 2](https://www.raspberrypi.com/products/camera-module-v2/) or [NVIDIA Jetson](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/) that has a better processing power and memory capacity, making them more capable of memory-intensive algorithms.
 These cameras can handle complex machine learning models and offer a higher image quality.
 - Swap to much more advanced sensors that can return accurate and precise values in a short given amount of time while still consuming a reasonable amount of power.
 The team wasn't able to maximize the functionality of the robot's distance sensor because of its inaccuracy, hindering the robot from  consistently reading the position of the parking lot boundaries.